USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	#define $r0 2.5

 causes every subsequent occurrence of ``$r0`` to be replaced with ``2.5``.
-The use of the ``$`` prefix is optional, but highly recommended, as it helps prevent unintended substitutions, and improves readability.
+The use of the ``$`` prefix is optional, but highly recommended, as it helps prevent unintended substitutions, and improves readability (including syntax highlights in supported editors).

 The analogy with the C preprocessor is limited.
 Function-like macros are not supported.
 The substitution value cannot contain any white space characters.
+The substitution is unconditional, e.g., if the key occurs as a word in a string it is replaced.

 User macros can be defined at any point in an input file, except where they would interrupt another directive.
 Attempting to redefine a macro throws an error.